mpsonntag/snippets/notes/projects/bc_poster_gallery/setup.md

 - move the resulting json file to file `posters.json` in the uploader config directory (`$PROJ_ROOT/config/uploader`) on the server (bc.g-node.org).
 Restart of the uploader service should not be necessary, but it does not hurt to test if PDF uploads are working.
 - add the upload codes to the online spreadsheet "upload_key" column.
 - make sure the spreadsheet also contains invited and contributed talks
-- download the abstract texts from the GCA server; make sure the `.netrc` credentials are prepared -> check the GCA-Client github README for details.
+- download the abstract texts from the GCA server; make sure the `.netrc` credentials are prepared -> check the GCA-Client GitHub README for details.
   - `./gca-client https://abstracts.g-node.org abstracts [conferenceShort] > [output].json`
   - make sure that all abstracts on the server have been REVIEWED.
 Abstracts in state InReview and InPreparation are skipped.

-- from the "scripts" folder of the BC20 repo, run the `mergeabstracts.py` file to merge the main json file with the abstracts information.
-It will create a `posters-abstracts.json` file containing all posters information with the abstracts texts.
+- from the "scripts" folder of the BC20 repo, run the `mergeabstracts.py` file to merge the main json file with the abstract information.
+It will create a `posters-abstracts.json` file containing all poster information with the abstracts texts.

   ```bash
   python mergeabstracts.py abstracts.json posters.json
   ```

+- copy the `posters-abstracts.json` again to file `posters.json` in the uploader config directory (`$PROJ_ROOT/config/uploader`) on the server (bc.g-node.org); users uploading a poster PDF will now get a complete review page including the abstract after the upload is done.

 - update information in the BC20 repo in `scripts/mkgalleries.py` to accommodate the new conference:
   - URLs, repos